liferay-search/liferay-docs/en/developer/tutorials/articles/02-developing-a-web-application/04-building-the-web-front-end/12-fitting-it-all-together.markdown

 3. Look for the STARTED messages from the console.

-4. Go to your @product@ instance at `localhost:8080` in your browser to test your updated application.
+4. Go to your @sharepoint@ instance at `localhost:8080` in your browser to test your updated application.

 5. Like you did before, use your administrative account to remove the Guestbook